-These are important times for the residents of Watlington Parish after four years of intensive work in preparing our Watlington Neighbourhood Development Plan (WNDP)
+These are important times for the residents of Watlington Parish after four years of intensive work in preparing our Watlington Neighbourhood Development Plan (WNDP) which has successfully passed through Referendum with an 81% YES vote

 Q. Would voting ‘Yes’ at the referendum mean that unrestricted development would be allowed in Watlington?